-Frustration occurs when something doesn’t happen when or how we expect.
-Which means, it’s best to focus on the critical information, make one’s investment decisions, and let the system unfold in its due time.
+Frustration occurs when something doesn’t happen when or how we expect it.
+This means it’s best to focus on the critical information, make one’s investment decisions, and let the system unfold in its due time.

 The 2008 Financial Crisis Was A Game-Changer For Gold & Silver Investment

 Today, we are in the same predicament as the Ancient Roman Empire.
 However, the overwhelming majority of people don’t see it because they are only focused on short-term results and information.
-Thus, to truly understand the future, we have to look back in the past.
-And, if we do this with gold and silver investment, we will see a very interesting trend.
+Thus, to truly understand the future, we have to look back at the past.
+And, if we do this with gold and silver investments, we will see a very interesting trend.

 According to some of the best industry sources, the World Gold Council and World Silver Surveys, investors purchased 16,200 metric tons (mt) of gold and 57,800 mt of silver from 2009-2018:

 That turns out to be 520 million oz of gold and nearly 2 billion oz of silver.
 Now, these figures only represent the physical bar and coin demand, including central bank net purchases.
 I did not include ETFs or similar products.
 First, there is no way of knowing if the gold or silver is over-subscribed in these precious metals ETFs or secondly, if all the metal that is listed, is contained in the vaults.
 So, the figures are likely much higher, especially for silver.